 “Our study shows an even higher rate of adverse events than previous studies have,” said lead study author Jiraporn Sri-on, MD, of Navamindradhiraj University in Bangkok, Thailand.
 “Patients taking psychiatric and/or sedative medications had even more adverse events.
 This is concerning because these types of drugs are commonly prescribed for elderly patients in community and residential care settings.”
 Continue reading

-I write a lot about diet, exercise and weight loss, but it’s no accident that part of the title of this blog is ‘living longer.’
+I write a lot about diet, exercise and weight loss, but it’s no accident that part of the title of this blog is ‘living past 100.’
 That’s really the reason for the diet, exercise and weight loss posts – so we can live longer and have full use of our physical as well as mental abilities.

 So, I was most pleased to see Harvard HEALTHbeat reporting on the logistical aspects of aging well.